atoms-to-intelligence/tapestry/README.md

 `algos_dict` to add your algorithm name and register the function corresponding function to be called.

+## Available algorithms

+Inbuilt algorithms are in `inbuilt/` folder.
+The following algorithms are
+available: `'COMP', 'SBL', 'l1ls', 'l1ls_cv', 'NNOMP', 'NNOMP_random_cv'`.
+You
+may also run algorithms like `'combined_COMP_l1ls', 'combined_COMP_NNOMP'` etc, which first run COMP and filter out the columns corresponding to negative samples (as well as rows which correspond to negative tests).

+Following inbuilt algorithms are deprecated:
+  `'lasso', 'lasso_cv', 'ista', 'fista'`

 ## Detailed instructions for adding algorithms

 Detailed instructions for adding new algorithms can be found in